-Modular Medical is a development-stage, pre-revenue, medical device company focused on the design, development, and commercialization of an innovative insulin pump using modernized technology to increase pump adoption in the diabetes marketplace.
-Through the creation of a novel an innovative two-part patch pump, the Company seeks to fundamentally alter the trade-offs between cost and complexity and access to the higher standards of care requiring considerable motivation that presently available insulin pumps provide.
+Modular Medical is We are a pre-revenue, medical device company focused on the design, development, and commercialization of innovative insulin pumps using modernized technology to increase pump adoption in the diabetes marketplace.
+Through the creation of an innovative two-part patch pump, we seek to fundamentally alter the trade-offs between cost and complexity and access to the higher standards of care requiring that presently require considerable motivation that presently from the patient to use the available insulin pumps provide pumps.
 By simplifying and streamlining the user experience from the initial introduction of the patient to our product, prescription assistance, establishing insurance reimbursement, streamlined training and day-to-day use with strong clinical support, we seek to expand the wearable insulin delivery device market beyond the highly motivated "super users" to expand the category into the mass market.
-Our product seeks to serve both the type 1 and the rapidly growing, especially in terms of device adoption, type 2 diabetes markets, markets for those individuals requiring insulin.
+Our product seeks to serve both the type 1 and the rapidly growing, especially in terms of device adoption, type 2 diabetes markets for those individuals requiring multiple daily doses of insulin.
+In January 2024, we submitted a 510(k) premarket notification to the United States Food and Drug Administration, or the FDA, for our initial insulin pump product, the MODD1, and, in September 2024, we received FDA clearance to market and sell our MODD1 pump in the United States.
+We are actively working to manufacture and commercialize our MODD1 product and commence initial shipments during the quarter ending September 30, 2025.
+We are currently preparing a second 510(k) premarket notification application to the FDA for an updated version of the MODD1, called the Pivot, which is a tubeless version of the product that integrates the set into a true tubeless patch.
+The Pivot will provide us with cost and usability improvements and improved manufacturability, allowing our marketing to be focused on low cost and ease of use and learnability.
+We believe we will submit the notification for the Pivot by October 31, 2025, and we believe we could obtain regulatory clearance to market and launch Pivot during the three months ending March 31, 2026.
+We intend to replace the MODD1 with the Pivot, as soon as the required regulatory approval from the FDA is received.
+We also intend to obtain Conformite Europeenne, or CE, mark clearance for both our MODD1 and Pivot products, which would allow us to market and sell in European markets.
+We expect to obtain CE mark clearance in the first quarter of 2026.